 5- To stop the water, press pump again.
 Or you can use the switch on the shower head (it blocks the water flow, but the water pump keep pumping.
 So we prefer to use the pump button).

 We’ve been using the Mr. Heater BOSS since June 2016 and we had no issue so far.
 In fact, reliability is one of the reason we went for Mr. Heater brand, so we’re confident it will pass the test of time.
 To stay updated: Subscribe to our Mailing List.

-We were really tempted by the Eccotemp L5 (amzn.to/2ytXN5j) as the specifications are very similar (BTU, water flow, etc), but finally went for the Mr. Heater BOSS because the portability was the deal breaker.
+We were really tempted by the Eccotemp L5 (Buy on Amazon) as the specifications are very similar (BTU, water flow, etc), but finally went for the Mr. Heater BOSS because the portability was the deal breaker.
 Here are the Eccotemp L5 pros and cons: